nathanMcL/nathanmcl.github.io/nmap.md

 Some commands may be too "noisey" and not recommended to test on `your own network`.

 *But!*
-This is *why* I want to build this type of `Docker sandbox`, By building this `sandbox` I can create a relatively safe environment to test software tools without getting in troublez...
+This is *why* I want to build this type of `Docker sandbox`, By building this `sandbox` I can create a relatively isolated environment to test software tools...

 ### Lab and Folder Layout